AdobeDocs/commerce-merchant-services.en/help/data-connection/connect-data.md

 After onboarding, storefront data begins to flow to the Experience Platform edge.
 Back office data takes about five minutes to appear at the edge.
 Subsequent updates are visible at the edge based on the cron schedule.

-## Send customer profile data
+### Send customer profile data

 >[!IMPORTANT]
 >
 >This feature is in beta.
-If you would like to join the beta, send an email to the following address: [dataconnection@adobe.com](mailto:dataconnection@adobe.com).
+If you would like to join the beta program, send a request to [dataconnection@adobe.com](mailto:dataconnection@adobe.com).

 There are two types of profile data that you can send to the Experience Platform: profile records and time series profile events.